-You may know someone who struggles with problem drinking, or you may be dealing with it yourself.
+You may know someone who struggles with drinking or you may be dealing with it yourself.
 Above everything, know that you're not alone.
-If you or your loved on have tried traditional methods to stop drinking and were unsuccessful, ketamine for alcoholism treatment may help.
-When combined with therapy, ketamine might offer effective rehabilitation for chronic drinking.
+If you or your loved one have tried traditional methods to stop drinking and were unsuccessful, ketamine therapy may be helpful.
+When combined with traditional talk therapy, ketamine treatments have the potential to offer increased relief during rehabilitation for chronic drinking.

 It's often difficult to tell if someone is having a good time versus drinking too much.
 The NIAA's guidelines for acceptable drinking are: